adobe/aepsdk-edgebridge-android/Documentation/tutorials/edge-bridge-tutorial.md

 <img src="../assets/edge-bridge-tutorial/datastreams-mapper-nav-2.png" alt="Select data from Edge Bridge event" width="1100"/>

 Currently, the data mapper UI only allows for one JSON payload to be mapped per datastream.
 This means for a given datastream, all of the potential event payloads need to be merged so that they can be mapped at once.
+Note that Data Prep requires that the **data** and **xdm** objects are top-level objects in the provided JSON source.

 The properties from both `trackAction` and `trackState` events from the tutorial app need to be combined into a single JSON.
 For simplicity, the merged data structure has been provided below: